elizavwp/Raytracer/Readme.txt

 Extra assignments:
 - A HDR textured skydome
+- Refraction and absorption

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Material used:
 - Slides from the lectures
-- For the calculation of the direction of the refracted ray: https://en.wikipedia.org/wiki/Snell%27s_law
+- Flood-fill algorithm for the debugscreen: https://en.wikipedia.org/wiki/Flood_fill